micans/pick/README.md

 FOONOTFOUND 8
 ```

+**For all fasta dictionaries if no not-found string is specified it will be set to `__EXIT__` and pick
+will thus exit with an error if a sequence cannot be found** (see the section below).
+This behaviour can be made permissive
+by explictly specifying a `not-found` value.

 ### Exiting when a column value cannot be mapped

 By default `pick` leaves a value unchanged if it cannot be mapped.
 As shown above a `not-found`